flaviut/nim-by-example/content/procs.md

 ## Side effect analyses

-Nimrod provides support for functional programming and so includes the `{.noSideEffect.}` pragma, which statically ensures there are no side effects.
+Nim provides support for functional programming and so includes the `{.noSideEffect.}` pragma, which statically ensures there are no side effects.

 ``` nimrod
 proc sum(x, y: int): int {. noSideEffect .} =